LatinumFinance/LatinumFinance.github.io/index.md

 >Step 1:
 >

-Plan and purchase the planets for your Ecosystem

-`*USE THE SAME WALLET ADDRESS USED TO REGISTER YOUR ECOSYSTEM*`

-`*Orders recieved that differ from the amount total or do not match any registered wallet adresses will be sent back to the same address less the gas cost used*`
+Choose your favorite crypto ecosystem and token that you want to stake!

 >Step 2:
 >

-`Choose your favorite crypto ecosystem and token that you plan to stake in order to purchase a planet for your crypto ecosystem`
+Locate that token on the Latinum Finance website to double check the availability, network used, wallet address and required token send quantity.

 >Step 3:
 >

-`Locate that token on the Latinum Finance website to double check the availability, network used, wallet address and required token quantity`

->Step 4:
->

-`Purchase a planet for your crypto ecosystem by sending the exact amount of tokens to the listed wallet address to be staked for passive income rewards!`
+Purchase a planet for your crypto ecosystem by sending the exact amount of tokens to the listed wallet address to be staked for passive income rewards!

+`*USE THE SAME WALLET ADDRESS YOU USED TO REGISTER YOUR ECOSYSTEM ON DISCORD*`

-`*MAKE SURE YOU SEND YOUR TOKENS USING THE CORRECT WALLET ADDRESS AND NETWORK!
-FUNDS SENT TO THE WRONG ADDRESS OR NETWORK CAN NOT BE RECOVERED*`
+`*MAKE SURE TO SEND YOUR TOKENS TO THE CORRECT WALLET ADDRESS USING THE RIGHT NETWORK!
+FUNDS SENT TO THE WRONG ADDRESS OR OVER THE WRONG NETWORK CAN NOT BE RECOVERED*`

+_*Orders recieved that differ from the amount total or do not match any registered wallet adresses will be sent back to the same address less the gas cost used*_

-`*All STAKED TOKENS CAN BE UNSTAKED AT ANY TIME BUT REQUIRE A 3 DAY UNSTAKING PERIOD* Find out more about unstaking your assets here: [Unstaking my Assests](./CosmosEcosystem)`
+`*All STAKED TOKENS CAN BE UNSTAKED AT ANY TIME BUT REQUIRE CERTAIN UNSTAKING TIME PERIODS* Find out more about unstaking your assets here: [Unstaking my Assests](./CosmosEcosystem)`

 >Step 5:
 >